jallen19/sql-chapter-04/README.md

 # sql-chapter-04
-files for problems 1,7 and 10
+files for Problems 1,7 and 10
+files for Case 11